-Measures will be taken such as reinforcing patrols and strengthening cooperation with the police according to the level of danger in circumstances such as an anticipated terrorist attack or other situation that could have serious, lasting social impact, or if a warning of such an attack has been issued and continuous vigilance is deemed necessary, if a dangerous object or person is found, or if damage occurs.
+Measures will be taken such as reinforcing patrols and strengthening cooperation with the police according to the level of danger in circumstances such as an anticipated terrorist attack or other situation that could have serious, lasting social impact, or if a warning of such an attack has been issued and continuous person is found, or if damage occurs.
 In addition, approximately 1,200 security cameras have been installed on the platforms and concourses of all stations to prevent further crimes.